Hello once again!

 A note on microphones and assistive listening devices:

 If more than one hard-of-hearing person is going to be using your services, you may want to check out some vendors that can provide you with one microphone and multiple receivers.
 A good option I recommend is William’s Sound.
+Some of them allow you to connect it to the soundboard that is connected to the public address system, so that anybody with the receiver can tune in and hear exactly what is being said.
+This works well in concert settings.

 You don’t necessarily need to be in Oregon to use this resource, but this place also has a great selection of items available for short-term rent, layaway, rent-to-own, or immediate purchase.
 Members who are D/deaf-blind may qualify for telecommunications-related accommodations through something called the National Deaf-Blind Equipment Distribution Programme (NDEDP) provided by I Can Connect.
 Although many of these things are considered only for telecommunications, some of these can be used for face-to-face communication, as well.

 Also, I may connect my microphone system directly to a device used to record rehearsals.
-If folx have any problems with that, please let me know and I’ll find a different thing.
+If folx have any problems with that, please let me know, and I’ll find a different thing.
 The recordings are for personal use only.

 A note on making practice tracks: